legrandcharles/paynimo/README.md

 # paynimo
-sample code for paynimo integration
+sample code for paynimo integration - demo @ http://mindnotix.net/labs/paynimo/
+Note : demo will not work, since domain url is not configured